darthrellimnad/evergreen-functional-fe-web-app/README.md

 8. Mind your tech and design debt.
 Don't allow stenches to linger long.
 9. When needed, don't be afraid to try things and find better operations.
 10. Care about those you work with and those who your work may affect.
-11. Work smart (sometimes working smart means working hard) and work together.
+11. Work smart (working smart also means knowing when to work hard) and work together.
 12. Be kind.
 13. Listen and learn.
 14. Build trust.